hyunkyu-Park/66DaysOfData/README.md

   I only knew that food poisoning was similar to enteritis, but it was literally like..hell.
   But now I'm much better, so I can start studying again.
 It's a shame that I fell for a short time with 66 days left, but I think it's a good thing that gave me a warning when I was running with careless my health.
   ㆍ Studied Array and python List

+__Day 49__

+  ㆍ Studied Data Structure - 'Stack' and 'Queue'
+  ㆍI gained opportunities for ai storytelling education, which was conducted as a pilot project by the government.
+It will be held for elementary, middle and high school students.
+I am in charge of solving problems encountered in interesting stories through AI thinking.
+We had a project-related meeting, and it looked very interesting.